muxamilian/fq-detection-simple/README.md

 1. `python server.py` on the server.
 The server is the computer conducting the test and outputting the results.
 2. `python client.py -s <ip_address_or_name_of_server>` on the client.

 The test checks whether there is fair queuing when sending data from the server to the client.
-At the end of the test (should take a couple of seconds) the server will output will indicate one of three cases:
+At the end of the test (should take a couple of seconds) the server output will indicate one of three cases:
 * There's fair queuing
 * There's first-come first-served
 * The test was inconclusive because the link could not be saturated (CPU too weak)